nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The application will throw an error if you attempt to create two users with the same names

 **Phone Numbers:**
 Only Singapore phone numbers are allowed by the application.
-Meaning, that only phone numbers starting with the number 6, 8 or 9 and is exactly 8 digits in total is allowed.
+Meaning, that only phone numbers starting with the number 6, 8 or 9 and are exactly 8 digits in total is allowed.
 </div>

 <div markdown="span" class="alert alert-info">:bulb: **Tip:**